-Most business owners, salespeople and non-sellers responsible for sales are pretty good at setting next steps at the end of a prospect meeting.
+Most business leaders and sellers are good at setting next steps at the end of a prospect meeting.

-Most are fairly good at executing the follow up, especially if there is an immediate need.
-Where too many fail miserably is in effectively nurturing a prospect relationship after the meeting if there is not an immediate need.
-Some sellers never follow up (completely lose track of the prospect) and others follow up in meaningless ways which have no hope of taking relationships to the next level.
-Several Door Opener® Service clients have asked me recently for effective lead nurturing strategies which work to deepen relationships.
+They are also fairly good at executing the follow up, especially if there is an immediate need.
+Where too many fail miserably is in effectively nurturing prospect relationships after the meeting when there is not an immediate need.
+Some sellers never follow up (completely lose track of the prospect) and others follow up in meaningless ways, which have no hope of taking relationships to the next level.

 Below are lead-nurturing strategies which ACTUALLY nurture leads:

 - Connect prospects with important people.
 Who do you know who your prospect would value being introduced to personally or professionally?
 How about referring business to your prospect?
 You will be appreciated and remembered.

 - Proactively provide valuable information.
 Share a market industry report or other relevant insights.

 - Everyone loves exclusivity!
 Invite him/her to join you at an exclusive event you plan to attend.